leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 This is a minimal LaTeX template that conforms to the [Formatting Requirements](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) given by the Johns Hopkins University Library.

-**Disclaimer:** The template is here to help but offers no guarantees.
+**Disclaimer:** This template is here to help but offers no guarantees.
 You’re still responsible for ensuring that your dissertation conforms to the requirements.

 ## Compiling